drufball/yosai/_drafts/actualization.md

 Moto wanted to pull on the trees behind, slowing his momentum.
 But at the speed he was moving, it took all his focus just to pull himself out of the way of onrushing tree trunks or to counterbalance as he was slapped by stray branches.
 His clothes were covered in bloody rips from the glancing collisions.

 The forest began to brighten as Moto ripped through the trees.
 He could see daylight, the end of the forest.
 Which meant the end of any anchors to slow himself down.
-Moto angled himself towards and opening in the trees as best he could and turned his attention towards pulling behind himself.
+Moto angled himself towards an opening in the trees as best he could and turned his attention towards pulling behind himself.
 He'd just have to hope his aim was good.

 Moto pulled softly at first, thinking to protect his body.
 But his momentum was so great that he hardly slowed at all.
 He pulled with increasing force until he was straining with all his strength.
 He felt several branches snap behind him as he burst from the tree line.